 After all StuFAP beneficiaries have been enrolled, students shall be grouped into (1) continuing and (2) new enrollees and returning.

-The priority are the continuing students and shall be given the Free Tuition slots in the following order, subject to the availability of the Free Tuition funds:
+Continuing students shall be given priority in the Free Tuition slots ranked according to their household income based on submitted document(s) for proof of income, subject to the availability of the Free Tuition funds.